hollowdoor/jumble/README.md

 A summary of what jumble does
 -----------------------------

 When you run jumble on the command line it looks for an html file specified in your manifest, or it looks for index.html.
-If jumble finds an html file it starts looking for other file associated with that file to compile.
+If jumble finds an html file it starts looking for other files associated with that file to compile.

 Jumble compiles javascript with browserify, inlines css minified, and moves the files to a new directory.